 - Improving efficiency and reducing costs of distribution systems

 A multi-state partnership is a project that implements activities with measurable outcomes that benefit two or more U.S. States and/or Territories.
 Multi-state partnerships are encouraged and should provide solutions to problems that cross state boundaries including, but not limited to, food safety; plant pests and disease; research; crop-specific projects addressing common issues; and marketing and promotion.
-Applicants with multi-state partnership projects may also consider submitting those projects to the Specialty Crop Multi-State Program (SCMP) via Participating State department of agriculture.
+Applicants with multi-state partnership projects may also consider submitting those projects to the Specialty Crop Multi-State Program (SCMP) via a Participating State department of agriculture.

 How to Apply